 Make sure this doesn’t just sit on your bucket list.
 Set your vision, plan it, figure it out and MAKE IT HAPPEN.

 Where will you go in your gap year?

-Keep an eye out for a follow post on this topic: How to arrange your finances for extended travel time
+Keep an eye out for the following post on this topic: How to arrange your finances for extended travel time